 1. “Man up.”

-As the great Betty White once said, “Why do people say ‘grow some balls’?
-Balls are weak and sensitive.
-If you wanna be tough, grow a vagina.”
-Amen, Betty.
-Telling people that in order to be tough you need to be a man or sprout male genitalia is enabling the patriarchal agenda we’re trying so hard to diminish.
+Telling your coworkers that in order to be tough you need to be a man or sprout male genitalia (you know what we mean) is enabling the patriarchal agenda we’re trying so hard to diminish.
 Just don't say it.
+Women are tough, too!

 2. “... like a girl.”